yongleex/DiffeomorphicPIV/README.md

 For any questions regarding this work, please email me at [yongli.cv@gmail.com](mailto:yongli.cv@gmail.com).

 #### Acknowledgements
-Parts of the code/network structures in this repository have been adapted from the following repos:
+Parts of the code/deep net in this repository have been adapted from the following repos:

 * [OpenPIV/openpiv-python](https://github.com/OpenPIV/openpiv-python)
 * [erizmr/UnLiteFlowNet-PIV](https://github.com/erizmr/UnLiteFlowNet-PIV)